 In its case, it weighed more than I did and was bigger than me.
-It’s difficult to hold something bigger than you, and I soon learned that carrying it on the bus was not going to earn me friends.
+It’s difficult to hold something bigger than you, and I soon learned that carrying it home on the bus so I could practice was not going to earn me friends.

 I was last chair trombone in the Shiloh Middle School band.

 I weighed 68 lbs, had a disproportionately large head, and I played the trombone.